Consider this your greatest-hits list of the best things to do in Playa del Carmen.

 INSIDER TIPNote that many beach clubs and rooftop pools require day passes or have a minimum consumption amount.

 Fraternize With Rescued Reptiles, Toucans, Macaws, and Monkeys

-Over in Akumal, there is a majestic flamboyance of flamingos and a dazzle of zebras as well as ostriches, wild boars, and a titi monkey couple called Frida and Diego.
+Over in Akumal, you can hang out with a majestic flamboyance of flamingos and a dazzle of zebras as well as ostriches, wild boars, and titi monkeys.
 The Akumal Monkey Sanctuary started with the mission to save Mexico’s native howler and spider monkeys, which are protected and cannot be owned as pets.
-The sanctuary cares for a variety of animals received from closed zoos, illegal trafficking, and private collections.
+The sanctuary cares for animals received from closed zoos, illegal trafficking, and private collections.
 Bolster your animal kingdom knowledge with bilingual guides and cozy up to rare species like the critically endangered cotton-top tamarin.

-If you feel like going for a dip after your experience, fortuitously, there’s a cenote right next door (Cenote Ma’ax) and if you dream of swimming with turtles, Akumal is the place to do it.
-In Mayan, Akumal means “land of turtles”.
+If you feel like going for a dip after your experience, luckily, there’s a cenote right next door (Cenote Ma’ax) and if you dream of swimming with turtles, Akumal is the place to do it.
+In Mayan, Akumal means “land of turtles.”
 Head to oceanfront eatery Lol Ha for lunch and then find these sea beauties as you snorkel in the nearby waters.

 Say Yes to Isla Holbox

 Overwater hammocks.
 Sand that feels like crumbled butterscotch biscuits.
 Tangerine-tinted sunsets.
 Warm blue-green waters with hundreds of maze-like sand bars.
 Visiting Isla Holbox is a covetable pinch-me-now experience potentially culminating in a sighting of prancing flamingos at the ethereal Yum Balam biosphere reserve or swimming with whale sharks between May and September.